Menu

 Phase 1 Skills Framework

-We’re excited to announce that we’ve begun work towards developing a coherent set of skill standards that recognises core, transferable and specialist skills (from entry to qualified tradesperson and beyond) across electrotechnology trades.
+We’re excited to announce that we’ve begun work towards developing an Electrotechnology Skills Framework that recognise core, transferable and specialist skills (from entry to qualified tradesperson and beyond) across electrotechnology trades.

 Why now?